Get in Touch

 Lessons

-• Introducing controller scripts
+• Introduction to controller scripts

-• Writing controller scripts that produce reports
+• Authoring controller scripts that generate reports

 Lab : Writing controller scripts